 What is more typical is either a fun family evening or inviting a few friends over for a small party.
 If you’re like me, you still want to make ringing in the New Year a special occasion.

-On my blog, Spaceships and Laser Beams, I specialize in boy parties.
-That means I’m always looking for ways to make celebrations memorable and I have lots of fun ideas to share with you, including for New Year’s Eve!
+We are always looking for ways to make celebrations memorable and have lots of fun ideas to share with you, including for New Year’s Eve!

 One of my favorite suggestions for New Year’s Eve is to write a special activity to do on a piece of paper; roll it up and stick it inside a balloon.
 Blow the balloon up and write a time (for example, 7 PM) on it.
 When the clock chimes 7, the balloon is popped and it’s time for that activity.
 Have balloons for each hour until midnight.

 Fun Activity Ideas for Kids New Years Eve Party

 Whether or not you use the balloon technique to generate activities, having several fun things planned is imperative if you want happy kids!

 Here’s a list of some of the best suggestions for the evening:

 - Take turns being a karaoke star.
 It’s even more fun if you have a few costume pieces for various star personalities.

 - Bundle up, go outside, and see who can find the Big Dipper first.
 Make sure to ooh and ahh over the beautiful night sparkles, then come in for mugs of hot cocoa.